Progress report for WPDP22-021

 Farmer and rancher; year- round greenhouse; owners of Barkley’s Home Grown, LLC |

-To introduce our participants and provide an overview of program expectations.
+To introduce participants, provide an overview of program expectations, discuss upcoming seminars, and finalize details for events.
 This aligns with the project objective: To increase their sustainable agritourism network consisting of at least 100 people.

 - Introduction of program participants